Revisiting Friedmann-like cosmology with torsion: newest constraints from high-redshift observations: High-redshift observations of quasars and BAO

 The non-linear relation between luminosities in the X-rays ($L_X$) and UV band ($L_{UV}$) is given by

-where $L_X$ and $L_{UV}$ represent the monochromatic luminosities at 2keV and 2500${\AA}$ with rest-frame , while $\beta'$ and $\gamma$ denote the intercept and the slope parameters, respectively.
-Such relation can be rewritten in terms of the fluxes $F$, the slope $\gamma$ and the normalization constant $\beta$: where $D_L(z)$ is luminosity distance at redshift $z$, $\beta$ is a constant that quantifies the slope and the intercept, $\beta=\beta'+(\gamma-1)\log 4\pi$, the intrinsic dispersion $\delta$, which is not shown directly in the equation.
+where $L_X$ and $L_{UV}$ represent the monochromatic luminosities at 2keV and 2500${\AA}$ with rest-frame, while $\beta'$ and $\gamma$ denote the intercept and the slope parameters.
+Such relation can be rewritten in terms of the fluxes $F$, the slope $\gamma$ and the normalization constant $\beta$ as

+where $D_L(z)$ is luminosity distance to the quasar, $\beta$ is a constant that quantifies the slope and the intercept, $\beta=\beta'+(\gamma-1)\log 4\pi$.
+We also quantify the intrinsic dispersion of such relation with a parameter $\delta$, which is not shown directly in the equation.
 However, the crucial question is what is the slope and intercept parameters of the quasar source?
-In the previous work, Li \textit{et al.} \cite{2021MNRAS.507..919L} estimated that the $\beta = 7.735 \pm 0.244$, $\gamma = 0.649 \pm 0.007$, and $\delta = 0.235 \pm 0.04$ by using Gaussian process regression to model-independently reconstruct the expansion history of the Universe from the latest type Ia supernova observations.
-In this analysis, we adopt the calibration results of such quantities.
+More recently, \citet{2021MNRAS.507..919L} estimated that $\beta = 7.735 \pm 0.244$, $\gamma = 0.649 \pm 0.007$, and $\delta = 0.235 \pm 0.04$ by model-independently reconstructing the expansion history of the Universe from the latest observations of type Ia supernova.
+In this analysis, we adopt the calibration results of these quantities.

-For the second type of quasar data, we focus on the ultra-compact structure in radio quasars with milliarcsecond angular sizes measured by the very-long-baseline interferometry (VLBI) \cite{Kellermann93}.
-The angular size of a distant radio quasar is defined as $\theta={2\sqrt{-\ln\Gamma \ln 2} \over \pi B}$, where $B$ is the interferometer baseline measured in wavelengths and the visibility modulus $\Gamma=S_c/S_t$ is the ratio between the total and correlated flux densities.
-Based on a simple relation between the angle and distance with the intrinsic linear size $l_m$ of ultra-compact structure in radio quasars, the angular diameter distance can be written as
+For the second type of quasar data, we focus on the ultra-compact structure in radio quasars with milliarcsecond angular sizes measured by very-long-baseline interferometry (VLBI) \cite{Kellermann93}.
+The angular size of a compact radio quasar is defined as $\theta={2\sqrt{-\ln\Gamma \ln 2} \over \pi B}$, where $B$ is the interferometer baseline measured in wavelengths and the visibility modulus $\Gamma=S_c/S_t$ is the ratio between the total and correlated flux densities.
+Based on a simple relation between the angular size and cosmological distance, the angular diameter distance can be written as